saitharun08/DataEngineering-Workshop4_draft/docs/intro_celery_rabbitMq.md

 ![alt text](./celery_png.png)

+### What we need to use Celery
+- To use Celery we need a message transport, as Celery can only create messages and keep them ready to be transported.
+- These transporters are called as Brokers, The RabbitMQ is the well known broker transports.

 # Introduction to RabbitMQ
 - RabbitMQ is an open-source message broker software that facilitates communication between different parts of a distributed system.
 - It is a key component of many modern software architectures, particularly in systems where different parts need to exchange data and messages in a scalable and asynchronous manner.
+- RabbitMQ is feature-complete, stable, durable, and easy to install.
+It’s an excellent choice for a production environment.

-Here's a brief overview of RabbitMQ
+## Key features of RabbitMQ

-### Why we need RabbitMQ
-- Celery requires a service to send and receive messages; usually, this comes in the form of a separate service called a message broker.
+- Reliability
+- Flexible Routing
+- Clustering
+- Highly Available Queues
--
+- Management UI